UNIVERSITY OF FLORIDA - Key Persons

 - Distinguished Educator and Researcher

 Adrienne Provost is a distinguished educator and researcher with a Ph.D. in Social Foundations of Education from the University of Florida.
-She currently serves as Assistant Dean in the College of Liberal Arts and Sciences at the University of Florida.
-Nationally recognized for her innovative programming, Dr. Provost has received numerous awards, including the 2024 Terry O'Banion Legacy Award and the 2022 Santa Fe College Advocacy Leadership Award.
-Her passion for expanding higher education access and equity has significantly increased educational opportunities for low-income, first-generation students.
+She serves as Assistant Dean in the College of Liberal Arts and Sciences at the University of Florida.
+Nationally recognized for her innovative programming, Dr. Provost has received numerous awards, including the 2024 Terry O'Banion Legacy Award and the 2020 Santa Fe College Innovation Award.
+Her passion for expanding higher education pathways has significantly increased educational opportunities for low-income, first-generation students.
 Dr. Provost's academic interests include the history of higher education, community colleges, humanistic education, general education, and higher education policy and legislation.
-Her current research focuses on the ideological influences behind the founding mission of community colleges in the U.S. and the resulting political, social, and economic tensions during the shift toward neoliberalism.

 Job Titles: